 2. Use the rack for baking to lift your vegetables or meats and chicken out of the tray for an even cook all round.
 Elevating your chicken or meat gives a crispier result because of the airflow underneath.
 You’ll also have a healthier cook.
 Oil drips down from the food into the tray.
 For easy cleaning, line the tray with baking paper.

-If you’ve a limited amount of space in your kitchen you’ll find a baking tray/sheets rack storage very handy.
+If you have a limited amount of space in your kitchen you’ll find a baking tray/sheets rack storage very handy.
 They allow you to stack your baking trays and cookie sheets.
-They’re inexpensive and for these 2 reasons they are well worth the investment.
-Firstly you can always find the cookie sheet you’ve after without having to search awkwardly in the very back of your cupboards and secondly keep you cupboards organised.
+They’re inexpensive and for these 2 reasons, they are well worth the investment.
+Firstly you can always find the cookie sheet you’ve after without having to search awkwardly in the very back of your cupboards and secondly keep your cupboards organized.

 Finding the Best Cookie Sheets